ebullient/campaign-notes/compendium/groups/lords-alliance.md

 # The Lords' Alliance
 ![Banner](/[assets]/attachments/lords-alliance-banner.png#portrait)

-Coalition of rulers from cities and towns across Faerûn (primarily in the North), who collectively agree that some solidarity is needed to keep evil at bay.
+A group of allied political powers from cities and towns across Faerûn (primarily in the North) concerned with mutual security and prosperity.
+Members of the order ensure the safety of cities and other settlements by proactively eliminating threats by any means, while bringing honor and glory to their leaders and homelands.

 * **Beliefs**
     1. If civilization is to survive, all must unite against the dark forces that threaten it.